-Angel Investors are a group of individuals or companies that have pooled their resources with the purpose of investing in startup businesses in exchange for a convertible debt or an equity in the new business.
-Africa is fast becoming the next land of opportunities and we have seen a lot more startups being formed in the recent 5 years compared to the corresponding earlier 5 year term.
+Angel Investors are a group of individuals or companies that have pulled their resources with the purpose of investing in startup businesses in exchange for a convertible debt or an equity in the new business.
+Africa is fast becoming the next land of opportunities and we have seen a lot more startups being formed in the recent 5 years compared to the corresponding earlier 5-year term.
 The challenge faced by most business startups in Africa is funding and this is where Angel Investors in Africa come in.
 African Angel Investors spend their resources and take the necessary risk investing in a new business that has not been tried and proven based on their own decisions and convictions.
 Answers Africa brings you 10 of the Angel Investors in Africa operating within the African market.

 10. TBL Mirror Fund

 The TBL Mirror Fund provides Venture Capital for East African Small and Medium Sized Enterprises.
-The fund provides equity, hands on entrepreneurial involvement and exposure to an international investor network.
+The fund provides equity, hands-on entrepreneurial involvement and exposure to an international investor network.
 The TBL Mirror Fund focuses on Small and Medium Enterprises in various sectors operating in growth markets where value can be added through the know-how and involvement of the investors of the Fund.
 The TBL Mirror Fund facilitates and manages the combined investment of capital and know-how in promising companies.
-Investors of the TBL Mirror Fund are successful private individuals with a wide variety of industry backgrounds, from CEOs of large multinationals, to seasoned entrepreneurs and experienced venture capitalists.
+Investors of the TBL Mirror Fund are successful private individuals with a wide variety of industry backgrounds, from CEOs of large multinationals to seasoned entrepreneurs and experienced venture capitalists.

 9. eVA Fund

 eVentures Africa Fund (eVA Fund) is the first venture capital firm investing in African SME’s active in digital media.
 Broadband and Mobile Internet Access in Africa is showing tremendous growth, enabling Africans to get connected to the world.
-African SME’s are rapidly developing localized applications, content, platforms and solutions enabling over a billion Africans to use the web for communication, business, e-learning, news, transactions.
+African SME’s are rapidly developing localized applications, content, platforms, and solutions enabling over a billion Africans to use the web for communication, business, e-learning, news, transactions.
 Majority of Small and Medium Scale Enterprises in Africa are developing customized platforms and applications that will introduce most of the African populace to the web not only for communications and news gathering but also in business, e-learning, and transactions.